EichlerLab/pav/CONFIG.md

 # PAV Configuration Options

-Additional PAV configuration options for `config.json` in the PAV run directory or command-line (e.g. `--config config_file="..."`).
+PAV configuration options are found in `config.json` in the PAV run directory, on the command-line after `--config` (e.g. `--config config_file="..."`), or in the `CONFIG` column in the assembly input table (as key=value pairs, see `README.md`).

-The configuration parameter the expected type are given in brackets after the parameter name.
+The expected type for each parameter is given in brackets after the parameter name.
 For example, type `int` would expect to take a string representation of a number (e.g. "12") and translate it to an integer.